toydotgame/toydotgame.net/formatting.md

 published: false      # Only built by the dev config.
 Typically, draft pages
                       # are put in _drafts/ and only rendered by the dev
                       # launch script, but some pages (like this) are special
-aero-icon: /media/resources/aerico/book.png # Passed to the CSS; defaults to
+aero-icon: /media/resources/aerico/book.webp # Passed to the CSS; defaults to
-                                            # info.png for all pages, and
+                                             # info.webp for all pages, and
-                                            # book.png for _posts
+                                             # book.webp for _posts
 image:     http://placecats.com/200/50 # Won't render if unspecified
 ---